tusharv/Eduonix-Spotify-App/README.md

 # Changes
+##14 : Navbar & Router Setup
-`main.ts` - No Update Required in this file, keep it as it is `app.route.ts` - Use Updated Method and Import call `app.module.ts` - Use Updated Method and Import call `app.components.ts` - Use Updated Import call and no need for precompile now
+`main.ts` - No Update Required in this file, keep it as it is

+`app.route.ts` - Use Updated Method and Import call

+`app.module.ts` - Use Updated Method and Import call

+`app.components.ts` - Use Updated Import call and no need for precompile now

+##15 : Search Component & Service
+If you are getting this error
+>Unhandled Promise rejection: Template parse errors:
+>Can't bind to 'ngModel' since it isn't a known property of 'input'.

+Update file `app.module.ts`
+>import { FormsModule }   from '@angular/forms';

+>imports: [ BrowserModule, routing, FormsModule],

 # Angular 2 QuickStart Source